willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.md

 `Ord` types support a notion of "ordering".
 The class is defined like so:

     data Ordering = LT | EQ | GT

+    -- left as an exercise for the reader: an Eq instance for Ord

     typeclass Eq a => Ord a
         compare : a -> a -> Ordering